ekirshey/config/README.md

 # nixconfig

-Storing my various config files
+This is a place for me to put my various vim and bash configuration files.